 Neonatal Blood Spot Collection, Forms, & Shipping

-Collection of a Blood Spot for the Newborn Screening Laboratory
+Collection of a Blood Spot for the Newborn Screening Lab

 - Complete all information on the collection form.
 With a ballpoint pen, print all information requested on the form.
 Press hard.
 Include current address information.
 Do not contaminate filter paper circles by allowing the circles to come in contact with spillage or by touching before or after blood collection.
 Keep "Submitter Copy" if applicable.

-- See diagram for puncture site.
+- See photo for puncture site.
 Avoid previous puncture sites or curvature of the heel.
 The shaded area is a safe area for the puncture site.